ONC HIT 2014 Edition EHR Certification from ICSA Labs

 About ICSA Labs

-ICSA Labs, an independent division of Verizon, offers third-party testing and certification of security and health IT products, as well as network-connected devices, to measure product compliance, reliability and performance for many of the world’s top security vendors.
+ICSA Labs, an independent division of Verizon, offers third-party testing and certification of security and health IT products, as well as network-connected devices, to measure product compliance, reliability, and performance for many of the world’s top security vendors.
 ICSA Labs is an ISO/IEC 17025:2005 accredited and 9001:2008 registered organization.
 ICSA Labs is NVLAP accredited as a Health IT Test Lab and is also an ONC-Authorized Certification Body (ONC-ACB) accredited by ANSI to ISO/IEC Guide 65.
-Visit http://www.icsalabs.com and http://www.icsalabs.com/blogs for more information.
+Visit https://www.icsalabs.com and https://www.icsalabs.com/blogs for more information.